Curtis Good: Return to Newcastle

 Following his return from injury, Good next appeared for Newcastle's first team when he started on 28 January 2017 in a 3–0 FA Cup defeat against Oxford United.
 He was released at the end of the 2017–18 season.

 Melbourne City

 Good completed a return to Australia on 18 September 2018 by rejoining Melbourne City; who were previously known as Melbourne Heart.
+He signed contract extensions on 8 July 2019 (two years), and on 11 January 2021(three years).
+On 29 June 2021, he was named Melbourne City's Player of the Year, after helping the team win the A-League.
+He was a crucial member of Melbourne City's third-straight A-League title.

+Good played his final match for Melbourne City in a Melbourne Derby elimination final against Melbourne Victory.
+Good was sent off in the 118th minute of the match for a second bookable offence after bringing down a goalbound Nishan Velupillay, as Melbourne City lost 3–2 on penalties after the match ended 1–1 in regulation time.

 International career

+Good represented Australia at U20 level at the 2012 AFC U-19 Championship in United Arab Emirates and at the 2013 FIFA U-20 World Cup in Turkey.

 Good made his international debut for Australia starting in a friendly match against Ecuador on 5 March 2014.
 He suffered a hip injury in the match against Ecuador and missed the rest of the 2013–14 club season, but was still named in Australia's provisional 30-man squad for the 2014 FIFA World Cup.
 He was withdrawn from the squad after failing to recover from his injury.

 Good made his first appearance in a World Cup Qualifier on 7 June 2021 in a World Cup Qualifier against Taiwan.